 Deep breathing, whether through a guided meditation or just a few self-guided deep breaths can do wonders for the body.

-So often nutrition and exercise are thought of as having the biggest impact on health, but being connected with breathing can do wonders for health too!
+So often nutrition and exercise are thought of as having the biggest impact on health.
+That being said, connecting with breathing can do wonders for health too.

 Gratitude Meditation